 Meet Jon Perkins, our Product Engagement Manager.
-Jon’s role in the company is to focus on improving the user experience for Self-Service clients.
+Jon’s role in the company is to focus on improving the user experience for Pay As You Go clients.
 He does this by collecting and analyzing data on how clients are currently using the product as well as how they’d like to use the product in the future.

 After practicing law for a couple of years, Jon came across The Odin Project, an open source web development curriculum through which he realized his interest for web development.
 He learned the basics from the curriculum and developed his skills enough to start looking for a more tech-focused job.
 A year and a half ago, Jon joined ActiveProspect as a Junior Implementation Engineer to help our clients configure their lead flows for managing online lead generation campaigns.
 As Jon worked and analyzed the progress of clients, he recognized opportunities for improvement, noticing where our clients needed the most help.
 He took the initiative to create an interactive “Getting Started” guide which reduced the time needed by Implementation Engineers to help clients get onboarded by 50 percent.
 Not only does the guide help clients get up to speed more quickly but also makes it possible for the company to scale the support ActiveProspect is able offer.